Does your family love movies? After travel, seeing a movie together is one of our favorite family activities.

 I always get a little cold after I’ve been sitting in the dark for awhile, regardless of how hot it might have been early in the evening.
 Bring something to keep everyone warm after the sun goes down.
 It’s better to have it and not need it than need it and not have it.

-We haven’t had trouble with mosquitoes at Motor Vu, but depending on where you are, insects could be a problem anytime you are outdoors at night.
+We haven’t had trouble with mosquitoes at Motor Vu, but depending on where you live, insects could be a problem anytime you are outdoors at night.

 If you’re serious about getting a good parking spot, arrive 1-2 hours before the movie is scheduled to begin.
 You may not need to go quite that early on weekdays, but expect the drive-in to be packed on summer weekends.
-Once you’re set up, you can walk around, play games, get to know your neighbors, or do whatever you enjoy to pass the time.
+Once you’re set up, you can walk around, play games, toss a football or kick a soccer ball, get to know your neighbors, or do whatever you enjoy to pass the time.
 Coleman’s Motor Vu has a friendly, casual atmosphere.

 Drive-in movies don’t start until dark, which in Utah can be nearly 10:00 p.m. at the summer solstice in June.
 That’s late for our family, and it’s hard to enjoy both movies if we’re all fighting sleep an hour into the first one.
 When we go in the spring or later in the summer, the weather is still warm, but the movies start earlier.